A Comprehensive Study of Machine Learning Techniques for Log-Based Anomaly Detection: Introduction

-Some empirical studies~\cite{le2021logNeural, le2022logHowFar} investigate the impact of log parsing methods on the detection accuracy of deep learning anomaly detection techniques.
+Some empirical studies~\cite{le2021logNeural, le2022logHowFar,yin2024semi} investigate the impact of log parsing methods on the detection accuracy of deep learning anomaly detection techniques.
 Others~\cite{zhang2022logst} study the impact of different semantic vectorization techniques on the detection accuracy of deep learning techniques.

 Detection accuracy has also been further evaluated to assess the impact of several factors~\cite{le2022logHowFar}, such as training data selection strategies, data grouping methods, data imbalance and data noise (e.g., log mislabelling).
-A high detection accuracy of a technique may, however, come with a time performance cost (training and prediction), and hence, might not be a recommended option from a practical standpoint.
-Some empirical studies, e.g.,~\cite{huang2020hitanomaly, yang2021semiPlelog, wang2022lightlog, le2021logNeural} assess the time performance of alternative LAD techniques.
-Further, a technique with a high detection accuracy and a practical time performance, when evaluated with a particular hyperparameter setting and dataset, still can yield widely different results with other settings and datasets.
+High detection accuracy often comes with longer training and prediction times, which can be a challenge at run-time for large-scale applications.
+In such cases, a model with slightly lower detection accuracy but faster time performance may be more practical.
+The trade-off between detection accuracy and time performance depends on the specific needs of the application, such as the need for real-time detection or available computational resources.
+Thus, some empirical studies (e.g.,~\cite{huang2020hitanomaly, yang2021semiPlelog, wang2022lightlog, le2021logNeural,guo2024logformer,li2024graph,yin2024semi,lin2024fastlogad,xiao2024contexlog}) assess the time performance of alternative LAD techniques.
+Further, a technique with an overall high detection accuracy and practical time performance, may be very sensitive to hyperparameter settings and exhibit widely different results across datasets.

-For the aforementioned reasons, we contend that four evaluation criteria should be systemically considered to assess the overall performance of any ML technique for LAD, regardless of the type of learning.
-These criteria are i) detection accuracy, ii) time performance, sensitivity of iii) detection accuracy and iv) time performance to different hyperparameter settings across datasets.
+Based on the above discussion, we contend that four evaluation criteria should be systemically considered to assess the overall performance of any ML technique for LAD, regardless of the type of learning they involve.
+These criteria are i) detection accuracy, ii) time performance, sensitivity of iii) detection accuracy and iv) time performance to different hyperparameter settings.